ViolaMirabilis/FlashcardSimulator/README.md

-# A console-based flashcard simulator designed to help students revise school materials
+# A console-based flashcard simulator designed to help students revise and retain school material
 ## The current features of the simulator are:
 * creating individual flashcards
 * creating groups of flashcards